BetterDiscordTerminal/BetterDiscordTerminal/README.md

 ### Source Code

 All source code is open and available for inspection.
 The installer:
-- Only modifies Discord's app.asar shim
+- Only modifies Discord's index.js to add BetterDiscord.asar module.
 - Does not collect any data
 - Does not make external network requests except to download BetterDiscord